The braided Doplicher-Roberts program and the Finkelberg-Kazhdan-Lusztig equivalence: A historical perspective, recent progress, and future directions: Introduction

 In \cite{FKL} we defined and found natural coboundary structures in the fusion category of quantum groups at suitable roots of unity ${\mathcal C}({\mathfrak g}, q, \ell)$, and in the category of modules of an affine vertex operator algebra $V_{{\mathfrak g}_k}$ at a positive integer level that are induced by corresponding weak quasi-Hopf algebras, which are one the twist of the other, by a kind of twist that leaves a couboundary structure invariant.
 We relate these coboundary structures to the permutation symmetry via a functor.
 This is possible because the couboundary is not a representation of the braid group.
 This is our extension of the notion of symmetric tensor functor.

-Slightly more precisely, we have constructed underlying suitably weak quantum group structure on a suitable algebra $A_W({\mathfrak g}, q, \ell)$ and the Zhu algebra $A(V_{{\mathfrak g}_k})$ \cite{Zhu} naturally associated to the corresponding categories, that realizes this coboundary preserving relation.
+Slightly more precisely, we have constructed an suitable weak Hopf $C^*$-algebra $A_W({\mathfrak g}, q, \ell)$ naturally associated to ${\mathcal C}({\mathfrak g}, q, \ell)$ and a related weak quasi-Hopf $C^*$-algebra structure on the Zhu algebra $A(V_{{\mathfrak g}_k})$ \cite{Zhu} associated to ${\rm Rep}(V_{{\mathfrak g}_k})$, and the two algebras are linked by a direct explicit coboundary preserving relation.
 Our methods were suggested by the already mentioned work by Drinfeld on Drinfeld-Kohno theorem and Wenzl on the unitary structure of the fusion category of a compact quantum group at roots of unity.

+In the final section, we discuss some open problems and how the braided Doplicher-Roberts program might eventually address the challenges of gauge theories and holographic correspondences.

 The material presented here originated as an introductory section of \cite{FKL}, which was omitted from the final version, and subsequently expanded into the present article to allow for a more detailed treatment.